Reynault/ACL_2019_Zelpop/doc/first_sprint/report/report.md

 #Problems

-We had few problems with generating sprite to make it clear it was hard to implements the Sprite and add it to screen but in generale it we had no problems implementing the rest of features.
+We had a few problems with the generation of sprites, we changed how it works by adding a sprite manager for entities and one for tiles.
+We had no problems implementing the rest of features.